Kathoey: Recent developments

 In 1993, Thailand's teacher training colleges implemented a semi-formal ban on allowing homosexual (which included kathoey) students enrolling in courses leading to qualification for positions in kindergartens and primary schools.
 In January 1997, the Rajabhat Institutes (the governing body of the colleges) announced it would formalize the ban, which would extend to all campuses at the start of the 1997 academic year.
 The ban was quietly rescinded later in the year, following the replacement of the Minister of Education.

 In 1996, a volleyball team composed mostly of gays and kathoeys, known as The Iron Ladies (สตรีเหล็ก, satree lek), later portrayed in two Thai movies, won the Thai national championship.
 The Thai government, concerned with the country's image, barred two of the kathoeys from joining the national team and competing internationally.

 Among the most famous kathoeys in Thailand is Nong Tum, a former champion Thai boxer who emerged into the public eye in 1998.
 She would present in a feminine manner and had commenced hormone therapy while still a popular boxer; she would enter the ring with long hair and make-up, occasionally kissing a defeated opponent.
-She announced her retirement from professional boxing in 1999 – undergoing genital reassignment surgery, while continuing to work as a coach, and taking up acting and modeling.
+She announced her retirement from professional boxing in 1999 – undergoing gender reassignment surgery, while continuing to work as a coach, and taking up acting and modeling.
 She returned to boxing in 2006.

 In 2004, the Chiang Mai Technology School allocated a separate restroom for kathoeys, with an intertwined male and female symbol on the door.
 The school's fifteen kathoey students were required to wear male clothing at school but were allowed to sport feminine hairdos.
-The restroom featured four stalls, but no urinals.
+The restroom featured four stalls and no urinals.

 Following the 2006 Thai coup d'état, kathoeys are hoping for a new third sex to be added to passports and other official documents in a proposed new constitution.
-In 2007, legislative efforts have begun to allow kathoeys to change their legal sex if they have undergone genital reassignment surgery; this latter restriction was controversially discussed in the community.
+In 2007, legislative efforts have begun to allow kathoeys to change their legal sex if they have undergone gender reassignment surgery; this latter restriction was controversially discussed in the community.

 Bell Nuntita, a contestant of the Thailand's Got Talent TV show, became a YouTube hit when she first performed singing as a girl and then switched to a masculine voice.

-It is estimated that as many as six in every thousand native males later present themselves as transgender women or phu ying kham phet.
+It is estimated that as many as six in every thousand people assigned male at birth later present themselves as transgender women or phu ying kham phet.